Gives hair a refreshed, clean feeling

 Food-related hair care is nothing new to the beauty community.
 I, personally, have put everything from avocados to olive oil in my locks in hopes of solving my hair woes, so I honestly thought I'd heard it all.
 However, when I learned of Lush's Wasabi Shan Kui Shampoo, I wondered for a second if this movement had gone too far.
 Don't get me wrong; I love a good side of wasabi with my salmon nigiri, but with my hair?
 That's another story.
 But I'm not one to back down from a new beauty trend, so I thought I'd give it a go.

-After a bit of research, I found out that wasabi is actually great for hair growth.
-The product also has many other beneficial food-related ingredients like horseradish, olive oil, and lemon.
+After a bit of research, I found out that it's believed that wasabi may possibly help promote hair growth.
+There are currently no published studies to back up this claim, however, it has been found that it does support collagen synthesis, so the potential for hair and scalp benefits isn't that farfetched.
+The product also has many other potentially beneficial food-related ingredients like horseradish, olive oil, and lemon.
 Read on to find out how these ingredients come together to make a unique shampooing experience.

 Best for: Oily, fine hair types.